VioletKimble/violetkimble.github.io/research.md

 My research is moving toward a program centered on biological state and recovery in substance use disorders.
 I am especially interested in how ovarian hormones, menopause, metabolism, resilience, and clinical context interact to shape risk and recovery.
 Across projects, I return to one question: **How do internal biological states shape behavior, vulnerability, and recovery?**

-For a full list of publications, manuscripts, and presentations, please visit my [publications page](/publications/) or view my [ORCID profile](https://orcid.org/0000-0002-5075-9643).
+For a full list of publications, manuscripts, and presentations, please visit the publications, ORCID, or CV tab.